 Q: You say that c

 Many of our “founding chefs” are celebrity chefs that have appeared on TV and own entire restaurant groups.
 Early on, we were building their profiles for them and, during our research, we found broken links on their websites or information that hadn’t been updated in years.
 There was a vast disconnect between the bold and beautiful flavors and ambience we were experiencing at their restaurants and what we were seeing on their websites.
 I don’t want to name names and get any PR people fired!

-Q: What kind of communication needs do chefs have?
+Q: What kind of communication needs do c

 Chefs are truly the new rockstars.
 Their fans want to know what events they are appearing at, where they eat on their day off and more about them, in general.
 Many chefs are constantly reaching for more exposure and participating in food festivals, trying to get TV time, and courting the media.
 A Chef’s Roll profile gives them a simple solution to be ready when a new opportunity arises and, in many cases, to attract those opportunities as casting directors for top food shows are using Chef’s Roll as a scouting tool.
 For those chefs that shy away from the spotlight and solely focus on their craft, a profile on Chef’s Roll is an easy way to showcase their passion and hard work without screaming for attention.